mottaquikarim/dev/blog/content/posts/the-semiprime-sandwich.md

 Since \\(5\\) is a prime number, we can skip \\(6\\).
 For this analysis, \\(34\\) (and \\(33\\), \\(35\\)) emerge as the first example of a semiprime sandwich.

+# PS!

+An "almost prime" or **k-prime** number is:

+> A natural number with k prime factors.
+For example, semiprimes can be thought of as "almost prime" with k=2.
+To that end, a prime number is a k-prime where k=1

+I don't know how to prove this yet but I would bet that the longest consecutive sequence of k-primes possible is always k+1.
+For instance, with primes, the longest consecutive sequence possible is 2, eg: \\([2,3]\\).
+For semiprimes \\(k==2\\), the longest consecutive sequence possible is 3, as shown here, etc.